themarketlabs/shopify-tailwind-starter-theme/README.md

 Remember, all your styles are built using `npx tailwindcss build css/application.css -o assets/application.css.liquid`.
 If you add a new class and it's not appearing in your theme, re-run this script.

 # 👋 Before you go
-Check out our Shopify App "Affilaite Commission Finder" in the Shopify app store - https://apps.shopify.com/affiliate-commission-finder
+Check out our Shopify App "Affiliate Commission Finder" in the Shopify app store - https://apps.shopify.com/affiliate-commission-finder

 # 💻 About Market Labs
 We are a small group of seasoned developers, advertisers and former ecommerce operators determined to do things a bit differently.
 Our mission is to make selling easier and more profitable by building the world's most advanced marketplace management software for online merchants.